DeerTears/GB-Studio-Community-Assets/README.md

 # GB-Studio-Community-Assets
 For all users to submit their own works!
 Must be original and usable in GB Studio.

+You must be okay with all of your submitted work being under the MIT Licence.

 In the future this repo could be accessed through a much more user-friendly website.
 For now, here's a framework to organise our community assets.

-# Contribution Guidelines and General Help
+# Contribution Guidelines

 Create a Github account, make a fork of this repository, add your own stuff and make a pull request.
 Make sure the page is showing `[my repository] << [your fork]` and I will credit your name in a credits document so we can keep track of who's done what in a more elegant manner than Git's default.

 Please let me know if you'd like to be a collaborator on this repo so I'm not the only one approving all the pull requests. ;;

-You must be okay with all of your submitted work being under a Attribution 4.0 International (CC BY 4.0) licence.

 ## Background Guidelines